 Camp Hale has been in the news a lot lately because although right now it simply has historic landmark status, there’s talk of elevating it to United States National Monument status, which it certainly deserves.
 Although only foundations and footprints remain, this space was once the site of an active military base.
 It’s about thirty minutes by car from Vail, but if you love history, it’s not to be missed.

 This former military training facility was constructed during World War II to train the 10th Mountain Division, a light infantry unit that was formed for mountain warfare at high elevations and in cold climates.

 The 15,000 soldiers stationed on this land were trained in mountain climbing, Alpine and Nordic skiing, and cold-weather survival.
 Interestingly enough, many of these recruits were from wealthy backgrounds, having had access to pursuits such as mountaineering and skiing that the average Joe couldn’t afford in the 1930s and early 40s.

 The facility was decommissioned in 1945, but today Camp Hale is an important and interesting piece of Colorado history.
-Now, the area is used for hiking, camping, and other outdoor recreation; it’s in the White River National Forest, so it’s a lovely space for all of the above.
+The area is used for hiking, camping, and other outdoor recreation; it’s in the White River National Forest, so it’s a lovely space for all of the above.

 Outdoorsy Things to do in Vail

 This large and lovely park is a free public park in Vail, Colorado that has so much to offer both residents and visitors.

 Named for President Gerald Ford who spent a lot of time in Vail after his presidency, this park includes sports fields, picnic areas, an excellent playground, a sculpture garden, the Betty Ford Alpine Gardens (described below), and the Gerald R. Ford Amphitheater described later in this post.

 This park is a wonderful place to bring a picnic to enjoy while you take in the marvelous scenery all around you.
 Parking and admission are free.